bradydowling/rwx-blog/src/pages/articles/2020-04-06---eslint-prettier-vscode-autoformat-create-react-app/index.md

 In this post we'll walk through how to setup a new or existing React project to automatically lint and format code.
 We'll be using VS Code as our editor, Create React App (CRA) to create our React application, and ESLint and Prettier to do the actual code formatting and linting.

 One of the major benefits of Create React App is that it handles configuration of Webpack and several other dependencies for you, while you just get to consume this one dependency.
 Some guides for setting up automatic code formatting in VS Code with CRA (create-react-app) will ask you to "eject" from Create React App by running `npm run eject`.
 This takes away a lot of the benefits of Create React App and is irreversible so with this guide we'll avoid that.
-This will gives us all the configuration benefits of CRA while also giving us the automatic code formatting we want from our other tools.
+This will give us all the configuration benefits of CRA while also giving us the automatic code formatting we want from our other tools.

 ## Create our app